JohnEBoyBaby/i.Q/README.md

 "THERE IS NOTHING LIKE "REAL"ly GOOD OWNER"SHIP" IS THERE ..? https://www.youtube.com/watch?v=73cAR3JNsQI ...
 IN THE "PIT" ..!
 NO ONE CARES ABOUT 'you' ...
 I CERTAINLY DQ THQUGH ... but 'you' probably DID NOT NOTICE beCAUSE 'you' ARE TQQ SCARED 'you' LITTLE SCAREDY QAT SHITBIRD ..! https://www.youtube.com/watch?v=vPGbO8dbDXg ...
 TQQ MUCH QF A CQINCIDENCE ..> https://www.youtube.com/watch?v=1tpxCBKr850 ...

+WHAT DOES 'he' "PLAY" and "HQW" DQES 'he' "PLAY" "IT" ..!7Q

-CLYDE "PLAY"s ELEQTRIQ BASS ... https://www.youtube.com/watch?v=cRKZsRFwmdw ...
-PLAYS "IT" WITH FINESSE AND GRACE ..!
+CLYDE "PLAY"s ELEQTRIQ BASS ... https://www.youtube.com/watch?v=cRKZsRFwmdw ... 'he' PLAYS "IT" WITH FINESSE AND GRACE ..!

 HEY ..!7Q Hey ..!7Q hey ..!7Q